shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

     1. Find a way to compromise a synced user in order to jump to the cloud

-    2. Recon for roles / permissions to see which user you want to compromise
+    2. Recon for roles / azure permissions to see which user you want to compromise

     3. it's not "user1"...
 </details>